Scholastic 144 Exhibition - 2019

 Q: Once an entry is submitted can the entry be removed and another art work be submitted in its place?

 A: Yes.
 Individual entries, any or all five (5), can be changed at any time, and as many times as the art teacher wishes, right up until the entry deadline, Tuesday, October 1, 2019.

 Q: What is the maximum size the .jpg file can be when I upload the image?

 A: The maximum height and width a .jpg photo can be is 2800 pixels.

 A: Yes, but it is not encouraged.
 Shippensburg University and the Kauffman Gallery assumes no responsibility for art work damaged or broken during shipping, unpacking, handling, instillation, re-packing, or during return shipping.
 Fragile work is submitted at the artist’s risk.
 All efforts will be made to handle each and every art work with extreme care.

 Q: Do I need to put a braided hanging wire on the back of each 2D work?

-A: NO!
-Only framed two dimensional work need a braided hanging wire on the back.
+A: NO. Only framed two dimensional work need a braided hanging wire on the back.
 Do not use string, yarn, fishing line filament, or solid wire.
 String, yarn, and fishing line filament stretches and sags once the art work is hung.
 Solid wire is stiff and does not flex to a “center” when hung on a wall hanger.
-Attach the braided hanging wire to the art work at a height of 75% up from the bottom of the 2D work.
-Please be sure the “center” of the braided hanging wire, once attached, is one to two inches below the top of the mount, matt, or frame.
+Attach the braided hanging wire to the art work at a height of 66% up from the bottom of the 2D work.
+Please be sure the “center” of the braided hanging wire, once attached, is one to two inches below the top of the frame.
 Pickup the art work by the braided hanging wire and gently bounce the art work by the wire to test if the wire is secure.
 Framed art work that is hand delivered or shipped without a braided hanging wire will be disqualified.

 Q: Must my art work be presented in a frame and under glass or Plexiglas?